 On March 18, 2021, IMC and Trichome closed the Trichome Transaction.
 The Trichome Transaction was completed pursuant to the terms and subject to the conditions of the Arrangement Agreement, whereby the Company agreed to acquire all of the issued and outstanding Trichome Shares under a statutory plan of arrangement under the Business Corporations Act (Ontario).
 As a result of the Trichome Transaction, the businesses of IMC and Trichome have been combined.
-In accordance with the terms of the Trichome Arrangement Agreement, former holders of Trichome Shares received 0.24525 IMC common shares ("Common Shares") for each Trichome Share previously held (the "Exchange Ratio") and former holders of Trichome in-the-money convertible instruments received a net payment of Common Shares based on the Exchange Ratio.
-Upon completion of the Trichome Transaction, the total consideration paid to former holders of Trichome Shares and in-the-money convertible instruments equaled to the issuance of 10,104,901 Common Shares, valued at approximately \$99,028, at a then known price per share of \$9.80.
+In accordance with the terms of the Trichome Arrangement Agreement, former holders of Trichome Shares received 0.24525 IMC common shares ("Common Shares") for each Trichome Share previously held (the "Exchange Ratio") and former holders of Trichome in-the-money convertible instruments received a net payment of Common Shares and in-the-money convertible instruments equaled to the issuance of 10,104,901 Common Shares, valued at approximately \$99,028, at a then known price per share of \$9.80.
 The terms of the Trichome Transaction, including the Consideration, are the result of arm's length negotiations between the Company and Trichome.